JohnStotts/JohnStotts/README.md

-👋 Hi, my name is John Stotts
+👋 Hi, my name is John

 🏀 Interests: Sports and Technology